were/mcir/writeup/02-parser.md

 in data structures that can be understood by computers.
 This is a recursive data structure called abstract syntax tree (AST).

-Consider this piece of program below:
+Consider a more complicated example.
+Say we have such a piece of program below:

 ````
 let i32 n = 128;